digitalocean/mastodon-on-kubernetes/mastodon/README.md

     doctl databases user get <database-id> <user-name>

     # Copy the postgres-password from the console output
+    # You will need it to create the `mastodon-cred` k8s secret
     ```

 2. **DigitalOcean Spaces (Static Object Storage) Access**

-    We need to create Spaces access keys and the secret to accessing the [Spaces API](https://docs.digitalocean.com/reference/api/spaces-api/).
-Follow the *[Creating an Access Key](https://www.digitalocean.com/community/tutorials/how-to-create-a-digitalocean-space-and-api-key)* section to generate the access key and secret.
+    - We need to create Spaces access keys and the secret to accessing the [Spaces API](https://docs.digitalocean.com/reference/api/spaces-api/).
+    - Follow the *[Creating an Access Key](https://www.digitalocean.com/community/tutorials/how-to-create-a-digitalocean-space-and-api-key)* section to generate the access key and secret.

 3. **Create the Kubernetes Secrets**

     These secrets are referenced in the [mastodon-bitnami-chart-values.yaml](./mastodon-bitnami-chart-values.yaml) file.

-    ```bash=
+    ```bash
     # mastodon-creds secret
     # @param postgres-password: DO Managed Postgres Database password
     # @param AWS_ACCESS_KEY_ID: DO Spaces Access Key